llvm/clangd-www/design/indexing.md

   CPU/RAM/battery

 With the `-index-file` option, clangd will load an index produced by the `clangd-indexer` tool.
-In future, we hope to support a remote RPC-based static index which can be shared between developers on large projects.
+In the future, we hope to support a remote RPC-based static index which can be shared between developers on large projects.